2 years ago

-Norwich City and Fosters Solicitors are delighted to announce three young fundraisers as our Community Heroes for today’s fixtures against AFC Bournemouth.
+Norwich City are delighted to welcome Julie Howes as our community hero for Saturday's game against AFC Bournemouth.

 On the September 27 2019, Julie retired after over 40 years in public service in the Civil Service.
 Culminating as the Head of the Norwich office for Her Majesty’s Treasury, she has been instrumental in transforming the operational services we are providing here to other civil servants in various Government departments across the UK.

 She has been key in delivering change for the better and instilling a positive working environment that has been appreciated by those who have worked with her.
 The approach and advice she has put in place will stay with her colleagues throughout their careers.